 Take advantage of grant funding for employee training

-Each year, the WTCS awards WAT grants ranging from $2,500 to $200,000 per company for general businesses and from $2,500 to $50,000 for small businesses.
-To be eligible for a WAT grant, Wisconsin employers must meet the following requirements:
+Each year, the WTCS awards WAT grants ranging from $2,500 to $200,000 per company.
+To be eligible for a WAT grant, Wisconsin employers are encouraged to:

 - Begin training within 90 days of the grant award notification

-- Invest company training funds to cover indirect, administration and non-allowable training costs
+- Invest company training funds to cover indirect and non-allowable training costs

 Through Workforce Advancement Training grant support, hundreds of Wisconsin employers across many industries have been able to further their employees’ growth and development.

 “We have a culture with a strong emphasis on continuous improvement, always striving to serve our customers better,” says DeAnna Dean, Human Resource Manager and Training Specialist for Teel Plastics in Baraboo.
 “We are fortunate to be able to offer our team members opportunities to learn new things and leverage their skills.
 Using Madison College WAT grant training courses is one way that our employees have been able to grow and contribute in a meaningful way to the business, improve their own processes and have a stake in how work gets done.”

 Richard Desens, HR Business Partner for Arla Foods in Hollandtown, saw improvement immediately following training through Fox Valley Technical College.
 “Two Spring 2018 leadership series for frontline operations employees documented a 58% and 69% improvement in six competencies,” he says.
 “The investment of employer and WAT grant funding will help our organization stay competitive and prepare employees for new leadership responsibilities.